Supply Chain Management

 <70

-• Some assignments may require additional time to grade due to the length of the project and the directive to provide substantive feedback that will assist you throughout the learning process.
 In cases where the assignment is not returned with feedback within the stated period, refer to communication from your professor to facilitate expectations on subsequent assignments.
 Students are not expected to apply adjustments on subsequent assignments in advance of returned grading and feedback.

-• Accounts: Only university email and related systems should be used for institutional communications.
+• Please use email whenever possible.
+Only university email and related systems should be used for institutional communications.
 Do not use personal email or video conferencing accounts.

 Course Attendance and Participation